Sleaker/deadair_eco_no_da_wares/README.md

 - Adjusts ware pricing to balance credits / m3 so traders will be rewarded for prioritizing shipping needed resources.
 - Adjusts ware production cycles to standard increments.
 Scales required resources to match ratio from vanilla (Station calculator will still be accurate for ratio of modules not including workforce).
 - Adjusts workforce effects to be more pronounced.
 This allows fewer stations for increased performance and increases the importance of food and medical supplies to a healthy economy.
-- <del>Adds three new types of wares (Advanced Schematics, Military Schematics, and Labor Union Contracts).
-These are using placeholder station modules for now.
-The wares are secondary resources that stations can use to double production amount and are produced in modules.
-The modules produce a very small amount without workforce but have the highest workforce impact of any wares in the game.</del>
-- <del>The amount of secondary resources required at each station is balanced based on ware type and potential profit of the production cycles.</del>
 - Adds a separate production method of energy cells for Xenon with values balanced for lack of workforce.
 - Reduces construction time of modules so that the majority of the wait is for resources.
 - Removes hullparts from station construction resources.
 This reduces the chance of a hull part shortage from building ships causing an entire economy to seize.
 Amount of claytronics and energy cells increased to match pre-change average credit cost.